-Before, or at the time you open an account, we will advise you of the rights and obligations relating to that account.
+Before, or at the time you open an account, the bank will advise you of the rights and obligations relating to that account.
 This information will include:

 Banks are required to see proof of identity for a new account – to protect you and prevent potential fraud and money laundering.
 You will need to bring a photo ID such as passport / driver licence, another form of ID and proof of address, such as a bill.